OctopusDeploy/blog/blog/2021-03/octopus-release-2020-6/index.md

 Events are generated for service account API key expiration, much like certificate expirations.
 The events include:

-* Key expired
+* Key expired.
-* Key within 10 days of expiring
+* Key within 10 days of expiring.
-* Key within 20 days of expiring
+* Key within 20 days of expiring.

 ### Display of API keys ###